cyrils/renogy-bt/README.md

 | Renogy Battery RBT50LFP48S | BT-2 | ❓ |
 | RICH SOLAR 20/40/60 | BT-1 | ❓ |
 | SRNE ML24/ML48 Series | BT-1 | ❓ |

-**Note:** If you have multiple devices connected to a single BT module (daisy chained or using communication hub), you need to find out the individual device Id (aka address) of each of these devices.
-Connect a single device at a time and use the default broadcast address of 255 to find out the actual `device_id` from output log.

 ## References